sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/parameters.rst

       :width: 80%

 -  Add the next button in the second column to go to the next stage and perform actions depending upon the event.
 Set its event name as ``next``.
-We can also add CUSTOM CSS      CLASS like          ``float-right, float-left`` etc.
+We can also add CUSTOM CSS      CLASS like          ``float-right, float-left,`` etc.

    .. figure:: ../../../_assets/web-app/add-stage-parameters-next.PNG
       :alt: web-app